DMTC76375/CLB_DEMO/README.md

 ![Concept Logic](./images/CLB_LOGIC.png)

-Using the timer 0 overflow and the internal CLB counter we can use the echo line to sort itself out into bins and be displayed on `COUNT_IS_X`
+Using the timer 0 overflow and the internal CLB counter we can use the echo line to sort itself out into bins that will be displayed on `COUNT_IS_X`

 ## Hardware Setup